joonaaleks/Web-Development-Project/README.md

-NOTE: Whole documentation can be found on the word document in the folder
+NOTE: Full documentation can be found on the word document in the folder